fondondgazelle8357/Master-Meteor-Project/README.md

 <b><H3>Make sure to install meteor client when using this mod.<h3></b>
 # Features
 ## Addons that are imported
+- [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and MaLiLib are included as they are required for minecraft to run with these modules.
 - Villager Roller - https://github.com/maxsupermanhd/meteor-villager-roller
 - Lefty Benefit (dupehunting mod, not on anticope.ml) - [Here](https://github.com/bruh1273/Lefty-s-Benefit)
 ## Addons WIP To Import